 - Some of my favorite brands: Cento, Wegman's store brand, Delallo,and Sclafani.
 Other brands my friends love, which I have yet to try, include Bianco DiNapoli and San Merican.

-- Italian Tomato brands: You can find a whole slew of Italian tomato brands on Yummy Bazaar (below).
+- Italian Tomato brands: You can find a whole slew of Italian tomato brands on Yummy Bazaar.
 Yummy Bazaar is an international online grocer.
-They sell tomatoes that are known or being sweet and delicious but difficult to find in the U.S.
+They sell tomatoes that are known or being sweet and delicious but difficult to find in the U.S. (get 10% off your first order with this link)

 - Brands to avoid: Hunts, Muir Glen, and Contadina have all failed me in the past.
 They're unreliable and often taste highly acidic or bland.